 Students will study how physical, cognitive and/or social developmental disabilities/delays can impact on a child's ability to engage in meaningful occupation and acquire vital skills for future development and learning.
 Students will also study how these components can influence and are impacted by the child's environment and how occupational therapy can assist in developing a child's occupational performance within different contexts.

-Students will address these topics through lectures, tutorials and team-based learning opportunities.
+Students will address these topics through classes, seminars and team-based learning opportunities.

 Note: students must achieve a pass in both HSO205 and HSO206 in order to meet the prerequisite requirements of HSO303 and HSO305.

 Case-Smith, J. (2014).
 Occupational Therapy for Children and Adolescents.
 7th Ed.
 Elsevier - Health Sciences Division.
 ISBN 139780323169257